Jewish group of branches

 Likely became Jewish in Europe (excl.
 Mediterranean)

-The present collection list is available.
+The present collection of branches is available.